Why did you choose to study MA Interpreting and Translating at Bath?

 'The whole preparation of the conference was quite challenging.
 I had to familiarise myself with the whole procedural system of the UN and a large quantity of technical jargon used by the organisation’s delegates.
 Luckily, the senior UN interpreters such as Ms Jane Francis were happy to share useful tips, which turned the challenges into opportunities.

-'The internship overall was a great boost in my career development, and thanks to this internship I've expanded my professional network.'
+'Overall, the training was a great boost in my career development, and thanks to this I've expanded my professional network.'

 What advice would you give to someone thinking about a career in Translation and Interpreting?